 15 dishes made from black pigs for each table in the Red Dao wedding 🤵🏻👰🏻 As the tradition, a couple have to treat a lot of people in their wedding.
 So they usually borrow the pigs of people in the village to make the meals.
 Then raising the pigs and working to pay off the debts after the marriage❤️ . (click to link in my bio for full story)

-Cat Cat is a village of the Mong people which is located about 2km away from Sapa centre.
-This is a very common place for tourist at the area.
-Coming to the village, there are a lot of beautiful scenes for you to take pictures, also some activities such as making jewelries from bronze or silver, brocade weaving, and discovering the Mong’s culture and tradition.
+Cat Cat is a village of the Mong people which is located about 2km away from Sapa center.
+This is a very popular place for tourists in the area.
+Unfortunately, the village is now developed mainly to serve the tourist, which makes it less natural and localized.